Reverend George T. Brecht III

 After some wonderful years in Kansas (and some difficult times, as well) I “came home” to Pennsylvania and to the Eddington Church.
 I am enjoying watching this new stage of my life unfold.
 I continue to seek to know God’s will for my life, and to live in his amazing Grace.
 As I do so, two major themes keep coming back to my mind again and again.
 They are, the abundance of life in Christ, and the importance of knowing God’s presence.
 The God of all creation desires to have a close relationship with us, and wants for us to have the great joy that is to be found in his kingdom.

 I also enjoy many “active” things.
 I am an Eagle Scout.
-I’ve been a runner for more than 30 years, and I’ve run a number of marathons – incluing the Boston Marathon, which I ran five times.
+And I was an adult leader for the Explorers for many years.
+I’ve been a runner for more than 40 years, and I’ve run a number of marathons – including the Boston Marathon, which I ran five times.
 (So far!)
 I also love bicycling, skiing, snowboarding, wakeboarding, and I’ve recently taken up riding motorcycles.
-I’ve also been a pilot for over 25 years now, and I love seeing God’s creation from several thousand feet up.
+I’ve also been a pilot for over 30 years now, and I love seeing God’s creation from several thousand feet up.
 (Note the aerial pictures of the Eddington Church on the home page of this website!)

 I am also one for whom family is extremely important.
 Some of my most treasured times are those spent in the fellowship with those closest to me.
 In my ministry, I want to continue to support families in every way I can.